dramseie/repweb/docs/mail-client.md

 --------
 A minimal React skeleton exists at `assets/react/mig/MailApp.tsx`.
 It uses a simple textarea as placeholder for a WYSIWYG editor.
 You can integrate Trumbowyg (jQuery) or a React-native WYSIWYG editor (Quill, TipTap, etc.).
 For Trumbowyg you'll need to add the JS/CSS and initialize the editor inside a React component.

+The UI mounts at `/mig/mail` which renders `templates/mig/mail.html.twig`.
+The Encore entry `assets/react/mig/entry.tsx` looks for the container attribute `data-view="mail"` and swaps in the mail client automatically.

 Security & notes
 - Attachments stored as blobs—consider storing on disk or object storage for large volumes.
 - JSON tag searches: use JSON_EXTRACT for queries.
 Example: `SELECT * FROM repweb_mig.mig_mail WHERE JSON_EXTRACT(tags, '$.AppCI') = '"Glob-Prisma"'`.